felix/dm/README.md

 synchronises symlinks in your home directory to a central dotfile source.

-## Installation

-Copy the file to somewhere in your path and ensure it is executable:

-    $ curl -L -o ~/bin/ https://git.userspace.com.au/dm/plain/dm
-    $ chmod +x ~/bin/dm

 ## Usage

 The script expects your dotfiles master to be in `~/.dotfiles` or have the ENV